seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab08-Deploy-Container-Instances/LabExercise-1.md

 # Instructions

-## Exercise 1: Create Azure COntainer instance
+## Exercise 1: Create Azure Container instance

 In this exercise, you are going to deploy an Azure container instance and review the functionalities of it.